danielturek/autoBlock/dturek.md

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the context of your research program necessary to frame your case study.

 My name is Daniel Turek, and my area of research is computational statistics and algorithms, with generally with application to problems of ecological statistics.
 The case study I’ll be describing relates to the development of an automated procedure for improving MCMC sampling efficiency.
-A stochastic procedure is defined using heuristic arguments, then applied to a diverse suite of example modeling scenarios.

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.